glenw83/glenw83.github.io/_pages/about.md

 If you wish to get in touch, please feel free to use my email.

 **Geometric Analysis Zulip Server**.
 If you are interested in joining our Zulip server, please email `geometricanalysiszulip@gmail.com`.
-The YouTube channel for our seminar series aimed at PhD students and young researchers is also linked below.
+The YouTube channel for our national online seminar series aimed at PhD students and young researchers is also linked below.
-The homepage of the seminar is [here](https://oz-geom-pde.github.io/).
+The homepage of that seminar is [here](https://oz-geom-pde.github.io/).

+**Geometric Analysis Seminar**.
+I run a local geometric analysis seminar at the University of Wollongong.
+Recent talks, abstracts, and venue details are [on the seminar page]({{ '/seminar/' | relative_url }}).

 **Editorial work**.
 I am on the editorial board for Journal of Evolution Equations ([link](https://link.springer.com/journal/28)) 2025-present, the Bulletin of the Australian Mathematical Society ([link](https://www.cambridge.org/core/journals/bulletin-of-the-australian-mathematical-society)) 2025-present, and Transactions in Pure and Applied Mathematics ([link](https://bscipub.com/tpam/index)) 2026-present.
 I have served as guest editor for the MATRIX Annals ([link](https://www.matrix-inst.org.au/book-series/)) for special issues attached to conferences held at MATRIX that I have organised.